 Margaret Fulton, then working at advertising agency J. Walter Thompson, joined the weekly women’s magazine Woman’s Day as food editor and began to introduce Australians to a wider world of cookery.
 She remained at Woman’s Day for 19 years, before moving to the Murdoch-owned New Idea.
 She was to become Australia’s leading cooking pundit, being awarded an OAM (Medal of the Order of Australia) in 1983 and named an Australian Living National Treasure by the National Trust.
 Margaret Fulton published her autobiography in 1999.
 She died in July 2019.
 More

 Fanny’s restaurant was opened by Gloria and Blyth Staley in Lonsdale Street, Melbourne, on the site of a Greek café.
 It eventually closed in 1993.
-It was a classic, formal, European restaurant beloved by Melbourne’s upper crust.
+It was a classic, formal, European-style restaurant beloved by Melbourne’s upper crust.
 Gloria Staley, though not a chef, devised the menus.
 Fanny’s was influential and many of the waiters and chefs went on to make their mark in other restaurants.
 More

 In 1960, Myer completed the Chadstone Shopping Centre 12 kilometres from the centre of Melbourne.
 “Chaddy”, as it soon came to be called, was the first self-contained regional shopping centre in Melbourne, and the largest in Australia at the time.
 The opening on 4 October 1960 was televised and the advertising offered 45-degree angled parking spaces to make shopping ‘easier’ for women who could not manage reverse parking.>eMelbourne More